QuimSoggyBum/Pylocal-Music-Bot/README.md

 # Commands

-* !join - connects bot to voice channel of user issuing the command
+* !join - Connects bot to voice channel so you can play the music commands

-* !play - plays a song in the music directory of the user issuing command with a song name specified after the command
+* !play - [MUST BE CONNECTED] Plays a song in the music directory of the user issuing command with a song name specified after the command

+* !pick - [MUST BE CONNECTED TO VOICE] This will play the track you have picked from play when there is more then one song matching that song

-* !pause - pauses the song that is currently playing
+* !pause - [MUST BE CONNECTED TO VOICE] Pauses the song that is currently playing

-* !resume - resumes the song that was paused
+* !resume - [MUST BE CONNECTED TO VOICE] Resumes the song that was paused

-* !stop - stops the voice client
+* !stop - [MUST BE CONNECTED TO VOICE] Stops the voice client

-* !leave - disconnects the bot from the voice channel
+* !leave - [MUST BE CONNECTED TO VOICE] Disconnects the bot from the voice channel

+* !count - Will count the songs in the folder it can currently play

 # Install